-Statue of Westminster: A Crown is born
+StatuTe of Westminster: A Crown is born

 The sovereignty originally vested in Queen Victoria by the English version of the Treaty passed from the British Crown to the New Zealand Crown.
 With the passing of that statute the British Crown in New Zealand became ‘the Crown in right of New Zealand’.
 Legally, becoming a republic would mean transferring the Treaty’s responsibilities again, as was done in 1947, to the new head of state.

 This would leave responsibility for the Treaty where it has always laid: with the New Zealand Parliament and its executive Government.
 Successive Governments have both ignored the Treaty and, more recently, set about making amends.
-It has been the Government that has made apologies and paid reparations to Iwi, not the British Parliament or Government.
+It has been the New Zealand Government that has made apologies and paid reparations to Iwi, not the British Parliament or Government.

 There were numerous Māori delegations (including one led by King Tāwhiao) to London in the years following the Treaty of Waitangi.
 They were all dismissed, and sent back to the colonial government in New Zealand, which ignored them.
 This has led some, such as Māori lawyer and academic Moana Jackson, to argue that the real party to the Treaty is not “the Crown” but “Kawanatanga” or Government as defined by the Treaty: that is the executive of the New Zealand Government, formerly the Colonial Government.

 the Treaty And a New Zealand Head of State